Symplectic, Poisson, and contact geometry on scattering manifolds: Introduction

-The b-setting has its genesis in a compactification of a manifold with a cylindrical end in that the b-tangent bundle is a Lie algebroid that extends the standard tangent bundle to this compactification.
+Our work was inspired by the $b$-symplectic setting, introduced by Victor Guillemin, Eva Miranda, and Ana Rita Pires \cite{guillemin2014symplectic}.
+In the same way a non-degenerate Poisson structure corresponds to a sympelctic form, Guillemin, Miranda, and Pires view a type of mildly degenerate Poisson structure as non-degenerate on the $b$-tangent bundle, a vector bundle introduced by Richard Melrose in his study of cylindrical metrics (See Chapter 7 \cite{Melrose95}).
+This so-called $b$-Poisson structure corresponds to a b-symplectic form.
+The $b$-setting, in particular the $b$-tangent bundle, has its genesis in a compactification of a manifold with a cylindrical end in that the $b$-tangent bundle is a Lie algebroid that extends the standard tangent bundle to this compactification.

-There are several other naturally occurring geometries on spaces whose compactifications also lend themselves to this endeavor of finding a class of minimally degenerate Poisson structures.
-We will discuss the scattering setting \cite{MelroseScattering}, a compactification of a manifold with a Euclidean end, and the 0-setting \cite{Mazzeo,MazzeoMelrose}, a compactification of a manifold with a hyperbolic-funnel end.
-In section 2 we describe Lie algebroids $\mathcal{A}$ arising from this type of compactification, algebroids such as the b-tangent bundle, the 0-tangent bundle, and the sc-tangent bundle.
-An $\mathcal{A}$-symplectic form on a manifold $M$ is a smooth form away from the boundary that extends to the Lie algebroid $\mathcal{A}$ in the compactification.
-Sometimes there is a rich symplectic theory for a given algebroid $\mathcal{A}$, as has been the case for the b-tangent bundle.
-However, not all algebroids will admit a symplectic form; we show that there are no 0-symplectic structures on manifolds of dimension greater than 2.

-On the other hand, as we will show, a robust theory does exist for the sc-tangent bundle.
-For example, scattering-symplectic geometry includes the study of the standard Euclidean symplectic form at infinity.
-To be precise, let $(p_1,q_1,\dots,p_n,q_n)$ be the standard coordinates on $\mathbb{R}^{2n}$.
-Let be the radial coordinate and away from the origin let $x=\frac{1}{R}$.
-Then in coordinates $t_i=p_ix$, $s_i=q_ix$ the standard symplectic form is expressible as where $\alpha= s_idt_i-t_ids_i$ defines the standard contact structure on $\mathbb{S}^{2n-1}$.
-We compactify $\mathbb{R}^{2n}$ with a sphere at infinity given by the zero set of $x$.
-This compactified space equipped with $\omega$ is an example of a scattering-symplectic manifold (with boundary).

-In fact, any scattering-symplectic form $\omega$ on any manifold $M$ will define a contact structure on the singular locus of $\omega$.
-Accordingly, scattering-symplectic geometry not only gives us an approach to studying Poisson geometry, but contact geometry as well.

-Additionally, scattering-symplectic geometry provides a way to recontextualize established results.
-In 1997, Peter Kronheimer and Tomasz Mrowka \cite{Kronheimer} adapted the construction of the Seiberg-Witten invariants to the situation of a 4-manifold $X$ with contact boundary $\partial X$.
-To do this they construct a space $X^+$ that is the union of $X$ with a cylinder $[1, \infty) \times\partial X$ by identifying $\partial X$ with the closed end of the cylinder $\left\{{1}\right\}\times\partial X$.
-Given a contact form $\theta$ on $\partial X$, they define a symplectic form $\omega_0$ on $[1, \infty)\times\partial X$ by the formula This cylinder naturally compactifies to a scattering-symplectic manifold with boundary.
-We identify $[1,\infty]$ with $[0,1]$ by mapping $t\to \frac{1}{x}$ and $\omega_0$ is expressible as the scattering-symplectic form As a form on the sc-tangent bundle, this extends non-degenerately to $x=0$.

-The purpose of this paper is to introduce scattering-symplectic geometry and to demonstrate how this context can give new insights in symplectic, contact, and Poisson geometry.
-In the following subsections we give an account of select results.